 Value at Risk (VaR)

 Value at risk (VaR) is the maximum potential loss expected on a portfolio over a given time period, using statistical methods to calculate a confidence level.
 (VaR is capitalized differently to distinguish it from VAR, which is used to denote variance.)
 VaR is widely used by financial institutions, portfolio managers, and regulators to forecast potential losses.
-If an unleveraged investor's portfolio declines in value, he can simply wait it out, in many cases, until it rises again.
+If an unleveraged investor's portfolio declines in value, he can simply wait until it rises again.
 Banks, on the other hand, being highly leveraged, cannot suffer substantial losses over extended periods without affecting its operations.
 Therefore, banks need to both measure and manage risk continually.
-One of the main methods is the VaR, sometimes referred to as earnings at risk.
+One of the main methods is the VaR, sometimes called earnings at risk.

 The VaR is applied to portfolios, using models and statistical methods to calculate what the probability is that the value of a certain portfolio will decline below a given value.
 For instance, the VaR may yield a maximum loss of $1 million over a 30-day period, calculated with a confidence level of 95%, meaning that there is a 5% probability that losses will exceed the VaR or that, in 1 month out of 20 months, losses will exceed the VaR.